 How To Make Keto Cheesecake

-This section shows how to make sugar-free cheesecake, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to make sugar-free cheesecake, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 For the most part, the method is very similar to a regular cheesecake, so the result tastes authentic.
 If we want to make our keto cheesecake taste like the real thing, we’re going to make it using the same method as the real thing!